ElpeAJ/cybersecurity-sprint-notes/modules/02-common-threats.md

-# Module 1 — Day 2: Common Threats & The Threat Landscape
+# Day 2: Common Threats & The Threat Landscape

 ## The Five Threat Types
 Understanding the primary attack vectors used by malicious actors to compromise organizational infrastructure: